Due to the widespread interest in air fryers and their many benefits, we have compiled a list of all the Air Fryer do’s and don’ts.

 Air Fryer Don’ts No. 2: Avoid using a batter or coating that will leak moisture during cooking.

 When you deep fry food in oil, beer batter on fish forms a crunchy coating.
-However, if you use a moist batter, it will just drop out while the dish cooks in an air fryer.
+However, if you use a moist batter, it will just drop out while the dish cooks in an air fryer causing a mess which you will later have to clean.
 Coat your food in flour, eggs, and breadcrumbs to give it crunch.

 Air Fryer Don’ts No. 3: Do not spray nonstick spray directly into the air fryer.